netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 SHOULD be made very low that an etag value that has been used historically by a server is used again by that server.

-It is RECOMMENDED that the same ETag txid values are used across all management interfaces (i.e. NETCONF, RESTCONF and any other the server might implement), if it implements more than one.
+It is RECOMMENDED that the same etag txid values are used across all management interfaces (i.e. NETCONF, RESTCONF and any other the server might implement), if it implements more than one.